top of page

 Reviewing means:

-• checking your current rate
+• Checking your current rate.

-• knowing your options
+• Knowing your options.

 Reacting means:

-• switching lenders because of a headline
+• Switching lenders because of a headline.

-• chasing the lowest advertised rate
+• Chasing the lowest advertised rate.

-• making changes without structure
+• Making changes without structure.

 In a fast-moving market, clarity matters more than speed.

-If you’re unsure whether your current rate is competitive, now could be a good time for a short, structure conversation.
+For some homeowners, reviewing their position also opens up broader conversations around investing or restructuring.
+If you’re unsure whether your current rate is competitive, now could be a good time for a short, structured conversation.
 Not to commit to refinancing, but to understand whether a rate review, restructure, or no change at all makes sense.

-What to focus on next
+What to Focus on Next

 If rates rising has made you question your loan, here’s a sensible approach:

-• check what rate you’re actually paying
+• Check what rate you’re actually paying.

-• understand how it compares
+• Understand how it compares.

-• confirm whether a rate review is possible
+• Confirm whether a rate review is possible.

-• explore refinancing only if it improves your position
+• Explore refinancing only if it improves your position.

-• avoid reacting purely to headlines
+• Avoid reacting purely to headlines.

+You don’t have to refinance.
 You don’t have to switch lenders.
+But you should understand your options.

 And if you want to talk it through, now’s a good time to have a chat with your home loan guy and see what makes sense from where you’re standing.